We’re Available 24/7

 The flapper is a small rubber piece located in the bottom of your toilet tank that allows water to flow down out of the tank and into the bowl.
 These small pieces gradually get old, wear out, and develop leaks.
 Often these leaks are so slow and small that it’s hard to detect them, but if your toilet somewhat regularly keeps turning on, it’s probably because there’s a slight leak in the flapper.
 You can test this by letting the water in the tank fill up and then dropping just a few drops of food dye into it and then waiting to see if any of this water appears in the bowl without flushing.

 The float is a hollow ball that floats on the water in your toilet’s tank.
 When the float is misaligned or cracks, your toilet will probably run continuously, resulting leaks and increased water bills.
 If your toilet doesn’t seem to want to turn off, take the lid of your tank and check to make sure the float is reaching its shut-off point.
 If it doesn’t, you need to adjust it or replace it.

 Toilets are made from porcelain.
 While this material is extremely easy to maintain and fairly durable, it’s still brittle and solid impacts could cause it to crack and break.
 An impact to a sensitive spot in your tank could cause a leak.
 If you notice water dripping onto your bathroom floor that’s near your toilet but not by the supply line, your tank may have a small leak.Need a leaky toilet repaired?
-Call a Cambridge plumber from Winters Home Services at (617) 977-3101 today!
+Call a Boston plumber from Winters Home Services at (617) 977-3101 today!